Sala, Sweden: Silver mine

 The small town is best known for the historic Sala Silver Mine (Sala silvergruva), which is located about 1.7 mi southwest of the town.
 It dates back to at least Medieval times, and was in operation until 1908.
 In 1624, the town of Sala was moved to its current location close to the mine, receiving its royal charter from King Gustavus Adolphus.

 The silver was important for Sweden's economy and the base for coin production.
 A total of 400 tonnes of silver was extracted, and 40,000 tonnes of lead; with at most 3-5 tonnes of silver during a year.

 The mine eventually reached a depth of 300 m, and a total heading length of 12 mi.

 Amenities

 The main streets, in terms of retail outlets, are Drottninggatan (which begins at stora torget — the town square — and runs west to Ekebygatan) and Bergsmansgatan (which begins at stora torget and runs east to Kålgårdsgatan).

 The spa town of Sätra brunn, about 9 mi from Sala, is another important place for the town.

 Måns Ols Utvärdshus

 Måns Ols Utvärdshus is a restaurant on the southeastern shore of Långforsen, a reservoir to the northwest of Sala's centre.
 The location was originally a dust keeper's home, and its first resident was Måns Olsson, who worked at the silver mine between 1709 and 1748.
 The building's purpose evolved, and from around 1791 it began serving food and drink.
 Starting in the summer seasons from the late 19th century, the venue played host to carnivals, performances and competitions.
 The current building was erected in the 1960s.
-The Skanevall family took over the business in 2002.